malthejorgensen/blagblogblag.com/_posts/2021-07-14-invalid-principal-in-policy.md

 ---
 layout: post
-title: Finding an AWS S3: Invalid principal in policy
+title: "Finding an AWS S3: Invalid principal in policy"
 ---

 The other day I was trying to update an AWS S3 bucket policy, but when trying